 To keep the youngest members of your family safe throughout the holidays, be cognizant of their ability to properly manipulate electrical cords and outlets.
 Also, be certain that younger children and pets are kept away from the additional electrical cords found throughout the house.

-#3: Check Your Holiday Lights
+#3: Holiday Lights and Decorating Safety

 Indoor and outdoor holiday lights are a constant fire hazard in the Florida.
 First and foremost, it is essential to check each strand of lights that you put inside or outside your home.
 You need to confirm that each strand, whether new or old, is free of exposed wiring, cracks, or faulty bulbs.
 These seemingly minor damages can lead to sparks or high heat when holiday lights are left on for hours and hours